britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.7.6 =
+* Fixed some issues on the login form that prevented some users from logging in
+* When changing/recovering password we now log out of all other/all sessions
+* Increased the performance of the plugin on the frontend

 = 2.7.5 =
 * Improved security on forms
 * Implemented a better plugin notification system